wso2/docs-open-banking/en/docs/learn/consent-manager.md

           };
         ```

-    - If you are using a different server for the Identity Server,
+    - If you are using a different server instance for the Identity Server,

-        1. Set `USE_DEFAULT_CONFIGS` to `false`.
+        1. Set the `USE_DEFAULT_CONFIGS` parameter to `false`.

         2. Update the `SERVER_URL` parameter with the URL of the Identity Server.